dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 ### Loading multiple databases

-It is possible to load Snowplow events into multiple storage targets using StorageLoader.
+It is possible to load DreamFactory events into multiple storage targets using StorageLoader.

 Simply add additional entries under the `:targets:` section, like so: